-Bullying has no place at work.
-This page provides information about how to spot bullying and guidance on how to deal with it.
+Bullying and harassment have no place at work.
+This page provides information about how to spot bullying and harassment, and guidance on how to deal with them.

 This page gives an introduction to whistleblowing and details of organisations that can help.